infobaleen/material-less/README.md

 This style sheet changes the style of standard HTML5 elements to match the Material Design specification closely.
 New elements are introduced to provide components with no HTML5 equivalent.

+## Demo

+Have a look at [demo.html](http://htmlpreview.github.io/?https://github.com/infobaleen/material-less/blob/master/demo.html).

 ## Usage

-Refer to the `materiallike.css` style sheet in this repository in the `<head>` element of your HTML document:
+Refer to the `material-less.css` style sheet in this repository in the `<head>` element of your HTML document.

 ```
 <link rel="stylesheet" href="style.css">
 ```

-See `demo.html` for an example.

-### Partial usage

-The SASS source files are split into small modules, which can be compiled and used individually.
-For correct font styling `html.scss` should be included.
+Alternatively you can use `@import "<path>/material-less.scss";` in your own SASS files.
+Individual components can be selectively included using the respective SASS (e.g. `@import "<path>/button.scss"`) file.

 ### Dependencies

 The style sheet automatically loads the Roboto and Material Icons fonts.
-There are no other runtime dependencies.
+There are no other dependencies.

 ## Supported elements